 Thank God for babies because after getting married and having kids no one expects you to do anything on New Year’s Eve until your children are old enough to sleep through the night.
 (So, in my case it meant when my son turned five.)

-It took an exciting New Year’s Eve full of surprises to make grateful for all those years of lameness.
-I was traveling from Dallas to Reno, Nevada with my then three-year-old daughter and seven-year-old son.
-We were going to meet my husband who was already in Reno working at his new job.
+It took an exciting New Year’s Eve full of surprises to make me grateful for all those years of lameness.
+I was flying from Dallas to Reno with my then three-year-old daughter and seven-year-old son.
+We were going to meet my husband who was already in Nevada working at his new job.